eddiebarry/androidAppWithLabels/README.md

 ### Note :  Sample data has been provided already
 To train the model on your own dataset,
-Create sub-folders in the data directory that only contain images from that category After the images have been placed, navigate to the "retrain" directory

-Run the following code
+Create sub-folders in the data directory that only contain images from that category After the images have been placed, navigate to the "retrain" directory from the command line and Run the following code :-
 ```
 chmod 700 script.sh
 ./script.sh